 }

-Kyverno policies are written in YAML and enforce rules at Kubernetes admission time.
+Kyverno policies are YAML and enforce rules at Kubernetes admission time.

 apiVersion: kyverno.io/v1